 - To excel in the efficient and timely collection of and accounting for revenue.

-- Implementation of and advise on Governmental trade and fiscal policies;
+- Implementation of and advice on Governmental trade and fiscal policies;

 - Promotion of trade facilitation;